 Keeping workers' skills up to date through informal learning is important for their employability because skill demands frequently change in response to technological and organizational innovations.
-Maintaining work skills has become even more urgent as workers need to remain employable longer because of the rise in many countries in the retirement age at which workers are eligible to receive formal pension benefits.
+Maintaining work skills has become even more urgent as workers need to remain employable longer because of the rise in many countries in the age at which workers are eligible to receive pension benefits.

-Although the percentage of workers who are involved in learning by doing every day differs across countries, data on the Dutch working population show that informal learning at the workplace is far more important for workers' human capital development through the life cycle than participation in formal training courses: informal learning activities account for 96% of the time workers spend on activities from which they learn [1].
-Differences in informal learning in the workplace are likely due in part to differences in the learning cultures in the workplace or to differences in other institutional settings between countries.
-Moreover, as the data from the Dutch Lifelong Learning survey suggest, "the learning potential" [6] of jobs in most sectors of industry can be expected to increase as jobs become more complex due to technological and organizational change.
-This underscores the importance of improving the learning culture in the workplace as a means of fostering human capital development in firms.
+Although the percentage of workers who are involved in learning by doing every day differs across countries, data on the Dutch working population clearly show that informal learning at the workplace is far more important for workers' human capital development than participation in formal training courses: informal learning activities account for 91% of the time workers spend on activities from which they learn [1].
+Differences in informal learning in the workplace are likely due in part to differences in the workplace learning culture or to differences in other institutional settings between countries.
+Moreover, as the data from the Dutch Lifelong Learning survey suggest, "the learning potential" [7] of jobs in most sectors of industry can be expected to increase as jobs become more complex due to technological and organizational change.
+This underscores the importance of improving the workplace learning culture as a means of fostering human capital development in firms.

 Workers learn most from engaging in new and challenging activities and from cooperating with more experienced colleagues.
 Workers appear to learn a lot from their peers in the workplace.
+Various studies provide causal evidence that team composition matters in this respect.
 The economic literature on high-performance workplaces suggests that delegating responsibility to autonomous problem-solving teams and creating jobs with a wide range of tasks and frequent job rotation can improve worker performance through informal learning and greater involvement in the firm.
-However, more knowledge of the causal effects of human resource management practices on informal learning is required.
+However, more knowledge of the causal effects of human resources practices, new ways of working and LMS on informal learning is required.